-After repeated assurance from San Agustín locals that “actividad peligrosa” stopped long ago and there was nothing to fear from the FARC, I decided to try it.
+After repeated assurance from San Agustín locals that “actividad peligrosa” stopped long ago and there was absolutely nothing to fear from the FARC, I decided to try it.
 The nine-hour ride was uneventful.
 It was a magical delight for the eyes as we passed through exotic, breathtakingly spectacular scenery deep in the lush, isolated Andes!
-I would have been a terrifying drive up and down steep terrain and around blind corners, but the bus worked and the views were amazing!
+It would have been a terrifying drive up and down steep terrain and around blind corners, but the bus was easy and it worked.
+The views were amazing!

-Driving into Pasto, we discovered the town was chaotic and wild with an energetic Carnival celebration.
+Driving into Pasto, we discovered a chaotic town wild with an energetic Carnival celebration.
 There was loud music, dancing in the streets, and a large boisterous Carnival parade with colorful floats.
 Enthusiastic revelers wore costumes, painted their faces, and sprayed carnival foam on each other.
 Our Colombian bus driver stopped to greet another driver going in the opposite direction and surprisingly got sprayed in the face with Carnival Foam.